J3698/j3698.github.io/_posts/2021-09-04-results-training-real-time-style-transfer.markdown

 The last two functions are responsible for actually calculating the style and content losses.
 They are below for completeness, but I will not talk too much about them, as I talked about the math behind them in the [first post](./real-time-style-transfer-with-adain-explained).

 There is one big deviation I had here between the original paper.
-For many of the loss terms, I allow the default behavior of torch to take over, which is to average the loss over certain dimensions, rather than sum over them.
-This means my model does not weight deeper features as much, and that my loss values are a lot lower.
+For some of the loss terms, I average the style loss between feature maps, rather than sum over them.
+Because deeper layers have more feature maps, this means that the loss from deep features will not be as dominant over the loss from more shallow features.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Ftrain.py%23L82-L98&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>